NoumanSaleem/noumansaleem.github.io/_posts/2018-08-11-seven-segment-display-raspberry-pi-python.md

 - python
 ---

-In this article, we'll look interfacing with a seven-segment display using python and a Raspberry Pi.
+In this article, we'll explore interfacing with a seven-segment display using python and a Raspberry Pi.

 Parts used in this article:
 - [7-Segment clock display](https://www.adafruit.com/product/865)